-Prior to joining ABNR, Gustaaf worked as an associate in the Amsterdam and Brussels offices of De Brauw Blackstone Westbroek.
+Prior to joining ABNR, Gustaaf worked as an associate in the Amsterdam and Brussels offices of a Dutch tier 1 firm.

 Gustaaf graduated from Leiden University, where he earned an LLM degree in private law, an MA degree in Indonesian studies, and a PhD degree in law, governance and development.
 In addition, he read law at King's College London and the School of Oriental and African Studies in London.
 He is admitted to the Amsterdam, Netherlands Bar, and is a registered foreign lawyer in Indonesia, and a member of the Chartered Institute of Arbitrators (CIArb).